Aalto-CFD/DLBFoam/README.md

 For a working example, check the tutorials given in tutorials folder.

+## Getting help and reporting bugs

+Please submit a GitHub issue if you found a bug in the program.
+If you need help with the software or have further questions, cantact bulut.tekgul@aalto.fi.

 ## Citation

 If you use our model, please cite the publication describing its implementation [[1]](#1).

 ## References

 <a id="1">[1]</a>
 Tekgul, Peltonen, Kahila, Kaario, Vuorinen (2020).
 [DLBFoam: An open-source dynamic load balancing model for faster reacting flow simulations in OpenFOAM](https://www.youtube.com/watch?v=dQw4w9WgXcQ)